MarshalJoe/FriendlyGhost/README.md

 # Friendly Ghost
-An command line web scraper for emails powered by [Casperjs](http://casperjs.org/), an extension of [Phantomjs](http://phantomjs.org/).
+A command line web scraper for email addresses powered by [Casperjs](http://casperjs.org/), an extension of [Phantomjs](http://phantomjs.org/).

 #### Setup